-Once the student has met all these requirements, he/she will receive a CERTIFICATE of COMPLETION.
+Once the student has met all graduation requirements, including completion of all required academic work and financial obligations-such as tuition, fees, and any applicable extra instructional charges- he/she will receive a CERTIFICATE of COMPLETION.

-The School will not release an official transcript until all graduation requirements are met.

-A certified transcript will be provided to a student who withdraws which will include hours that the school has been compensated for.
-For the purpose of transfer or graduation, hours will not be released by the school until all monies owed to the school have been paid and all academic requirements pertaining to those hours have been completed.
+The school will not release an official transcript until all graduation requirements are fulfilled.
+A certified transcript will be provided to any student who withdraws, which will reflect only the hours for which the school has been compensated.
+For the purposes of graduation or transfer, hours will not be released until all monies owed to the school-including extra instructional charges-have been paid in full or satisfactory payment arrangements have been made, and all academic requirements for those hours have been successfully completed.